MarkPearlCoZa/Blog_General/_posts/2016-08-18-Tester-Notes.md

 ### Thinking about Quality

-Thinking about context, oracles and heuristics and the heuristic test strategy model.
+Thinking about context, oracles and the heuristic test strategy model.

 #### Testing the Teddies